heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 ### What did you do and learn?

-In this chapter, you have installed Docker and Docker Compose.
+In this course, you have installed Docker and Docker Compose.
 You have learned the basics of Docker and Docker Compose and you have used them to build, publish, and run a Docker image.